zevv/npeg/README.md

 Error: unhandled exception: Parsing error at #14: expected "word" [NPegException]
 ```

+The `NPegException` type contains the same two fields as `MatchResult` to indicate
+where in the subject string the match failed: `matchLen` and `matchMax`

 ### Left recursion

 NPeg does not support left recursion (this applies to PEGs in general).
 For